 "Autogas is a right-here, right-now option and deserves the attention of fleet managers throughout the country," said Perkins.

-If the adoption of propane-powered vehicles by the City of Fort Worth, Austin Gutter King, and other public and private fleets are any indication, fleet managers are taking notice.
+If the adoption of propane-powered vehicles by the City of Fort Worth, Austin Gutter King, and other public and private fleets are any indications, fleet managers are taking notice.